Luisa González: Early life and education

-Political career
+Early political career

 In 2007, she was a candidate to the National Congress to represent Pichincha Province, running under the sponsorship of the right-wing Partido Social Cristiano (PSC); attempt that was not successful.
 In 2008, she worked as an advisor to the Secretariat of Communication and Information of Ecuador, and that same year she became General Coordinator of Human Resources, Institutional Development and Training of the Superintendence of Companies.

 In 2010, she assumed the role of General Coordinator of the Presidential Strategic Agenda.
 Then in 2011, she was appointed as Vice Consul of Ecuador in Madrid, Spain.
 In 2014, González was promoted to Vice Minister of Tourism Management in the Ministry of Tourism.
 In 2015, she was appointed Undersecretary in charge of the Presidential Agenda and, later, Secretary General of the Presidential Office.
 That same year, González also held the position of Consul General of Ecuador in Madrid.